Auer, South Tyrol

-Auer (/de/; Ora /it/) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 15 km south of the city of Bolzano.
+Auer (/de/; Ora /it/) is a municipality (comune) and a village in South Tyrol, northern Italy, about 15 km south of the city of Bolzano.

 Geography

 As of 31 December 2015, it had a population of 3,648 and an area of 11.8 km2.

 Auer borders the following municipalities: Aldein, Bronzolo, Montan and Vadena.

 History

 The name of the settlement is firstly mentioned in a deed of 1190 written in Latin which names Conradinus de Aura, a servant of the Enn noblemen.

 The village of Auer emerged as an association of people as early as the 15th century, as a corresponding document from 1463 attests with the explicit naming of the "comunitas ville Awer" – the community of the village of Auer – and its Riegler (land managers).

-In 2022, two Stolpersteine have been laid for Martin Krebs and Ida Kaufmann, both local victims of the Holocaust during the Operationszone Alpenvorland period of 1943/44.
+In 2022, two Stolperstein were laid for Martin Krebs and Ida Kaufmann, both local victims of the Holocaust during the Operationszone Alpenvorland period of 1943–44.